epiverse-trace/cleanepi/README.md

 | **remove_duplicates**   | remove detected duplicated rows                                                                                                                                                                       |
 | **WIP**                 | work in progress                                                                                                                                                                                      |

-The main function in **cleanepi** is `clean_data()`.
-It makes call of almost all the other exported functions, which can also be called independently to perform a specific cleaning task.

-Most functions **cleanepi** will return a list with 2 elements:

-1.  the processed input data (could be modified or not).
-2.  a report object returned as list.

-## GENERAL DATA CLEANING
+`clean_data()` returns a `list` containing `data.frame` for the processed input data and a `list` of reports for each operation.
+Below is typical example of how to use `clean_data()` function.

-The example below performs the following data cleaning operations on the input dataset based on the following criteria:
+In this example, the following data cleaning operations are performed on the input dataset based on the following criteria:

 1.  removal of any duplicated line across all columns (`remove_duplicates = TRUE`; `target_columns = NULL`)